Work at the Barn Playhouse

 The position calls for an individual who is highly responsible, detail-oriented, and computer-proficient.
 The ideal candidate will have photography/video experience, knowledge of Adobe platforms, and excellent written and verbal communication skills.
 This position offers lots of opportunity for a self- starter to have a real impact on an established, respected organization.

-Total compensation (plus housing, all meals and r/t travel) $3,000 (for the summer).
+Total compensation (plus housing, meals - please read our food policy above - and r/t travel) $3,250 (for the summer).

 Interested parties should submit resume and cover letter to: elliott@nlbarn.org and abby@nlbarn.org

-Total compensation (plus housing, all meals and r/t travel) $3,000 (for the summer).
+Total compensation (plus housing, meals - please read our food policy above - and r/t travel) $3,250 (for the summer).

 Interested parties should submit resume and cover letter to: elliott@nlbarn.org and abby@nlbarn.org